creatorbe/creatorbe.github.io/contact.md

 permalink: /contact/
 ---

 Do you have a job or project?
 Send me your job or project specification and description, i hope to hear from you.
-If you have a question or query that is not answered elsewhere on this website, you also can feel free to contact me.
+If you have a question or query that is not answered elsewhere on this website or just interested in talking?
+Just fill out the form below with a brief message, and I'll get back to you soon.

 Due to the amount of mail i'm receive, may take some time to get back to you.
 Thank you for your patience!